AlulaOneshot/kobold/README.md

 ## Build

-Now that your environment is setup, you can build and run your kernel.
+Now that your environment is setup, you can build and run kobold.
 First, choose the architecture you want to build for.
 This template supports x86_64, aarch64, and riscv64.
 Once you have chosen your target architecture, you need to get the name of the cross file for you build.
-The cross file tells meson what tools to use to build your kernel.
+The cross file tells meson what tools to use to build the kernel.
 All cross files are located in the `res/cross-files/` folder.
 The cross file for x86_64, for example, would be `res/cross-files/x86_64-gcc.ini`.

 To setup a meson build directory, run the following command.